skip to Main Content

 • Share certificates or allotment letters

-• Timeline showing dates fall within same YOA
+• Timelines showing transactions occurred within the same YOA

-• Can be in the same company or other Nigerian companies
+• Investments in the same or other Nigerian companies

 • Real estate purchases